 The buildings surrounding it, from the king’s palace to the Palli Mansion that set the tone, made Syntagma Square the most attractive place to spend one’s time.

-Other than the Greek Parliament, the Pallis Mansion (corner of 1 Karageorgi Servias Street and Syntagma Square) is the only old building that survived the modernization of the capital.
+Other than the Greek Parliament, the Pallis Mansion (at the corner of 1 Karageorgi Servias Street and Syntagma Square) is the only old building that survived the modernization of the capital.

-At the corner of Ermou Street and Syntagma Square there once was the Andreas Koromilas Mansion as well.
-A two-story building that would have had another storey if Queen Amalia had not asked the owner to stop construction so that it would not obstruct her view of the sea.
+At the corner of Ermou Street and Syntagma Square there once was the Andreas Koromilas Mansion, as well, a two-story building that would have had another story if Queen Amalia had not asked the owner to stop construction so that it would not obstruct her view of the sea.